 My academic intention is to open a space in university writing which stimulates the creation of unique voice within individuals.
 This involves critiquing the political and social structures which generate oppression, recognizing marginalized voices, and utilizing the classroom as a site where students interact with each other’s differences in a process of discovery that encourages learning.

 I also put my writing composition teachings to practice by writing creatively on my own time.
 My creative writing often emerges in short, hybrids between poetry and prose.
 However, I am also working two longer projects.
-One is a collection of short poetry, and the other is a collection of creative non-fiction.
-Sometimes my creative and my academic lives collide, but sometimes they remain separate.
-Furthermore, many of my creative writing endeavors are about writing itself.
+One is a collection of mixed-media poetry, and the other is a collection of creative non-fiction.
+Furthermore, many of my creative writing endeavors are about the process, purpose, and benefits of writing itself.